 Aside from the doctrine of justification by faith expressed in the five solas, the most vital legacy of the reformers was their insistence that the church must be semper reformanda, always reforming.
 In other words, the Reformation wasn’t a one-off event, a fact borne out by more than five centuries of cultural and church history.

-Every era of church and culture has its strengths as well as weaknesses and blind spots.
-Current Western culture has essentially abandoned God and his Word and elevated subjective feelings to the place of the ultimate authority, especially in the realm of sexual ethics.
-Large swaths of the church have followed suit, refusing to confront the errors of the day and reducing the faith to little more than accepting all beliefs without judgment.
-Jesus himself has been caricatured to fit this ethos, no longer the Sovereign Lord who died for sinners and will judge the world, but merely a life coach whose only message is that people should be nice to each other.
+Every era of church and culture has its strengths as well as its weaknesses and blind spots.
+Current Western culture has essentially abandoned God and his Word and elevated subjective feelings to the place of ultimate authority, especially in the area of sexual ethics.
+Large swaths of the church have followed suit, refusing to confront the mistaken ideas of the day and reducing the faith to little more than accepting all beliefs without judgment.
+Jesus himself has been caricatured to fit this ethos, no longer the Sovereign Lord who died for sinners and who will judge the world, but merely a life coach whose only message is that people should be nice to each other.

-These challenges may be different from those faced by the reformers or the apostles.
+These challenges may be different from those faced by the reformers or the apostles before them.
 The solution, however, remains the same.
-Now as always, individual men and women of faith need to embrace a robust, passionate devotion to the Scriptures, and to the Christ whom they reveal.
+Now as always, men and women of faith need to embrace a robust, passionate devotion to the Scriptures, and to the Christ whom they reveal.
 Who knows but that God will use such believers to spark a new reformation of both church and culture, to his praise and glory?

 Subby Szterszky is the managing editor of Focus on Faith and Culture, an e-newsletter produced by Focus on the Family Canada.